Cal-Osha Compliance Is Easier Said Than Done

 - All most all record keeping did not need to be documented

 However, in the autumn of 2013 Cal-Osha decided that is was time to begin to enforce every aspect of the Illness and Injury Prevention Program otherwise known as your Companies Safety Program.

 While this new direction is not being publicized, it is being enforced.
-One of our very own clients was turned into Cal-Osha by an employee that had worked with this company for over twenty-five years.
+One of our very own clients was turned into Cal-OSHA by an employee that had worked with this company for over twenty-five years.

-Exception: Employers having fewer than 10 employees shall be permitted to communicate to and instruct employees orally in general safe work practices with specific instructions with respect to hazards unique to the employee job assignments as compliance with subsection (a)(3).
+Exception: Employers having fewer than ten employees shall be permitted to communicate to and instruct employees orally in general safe work practices with specific instructions with respect to hazards unique to the employee job assignments as compliance with subsection (a)(3).

 Cal-OSHA Compliance includes

 - procedures for identifying and evaluating workplace hazards